-On a Monday morning this past May, on the way from Gyumri to Yerevan, the team behind Lavash the Book and I made a stop in Sarnaghpyur to pay Spartak Aslanyan a visit.
-Aslanyan, and his cousin, Mrktich Aslanyan, make clay tonirs using a process that probably hasn't changed much in centuries.
-And since a clay tonir is a fundamental part of traditional lavash, we wanted to learn more about it's constructed.
+On a Monday morning this past May, on the way from Gyumri to Yerevan, the team behind Lavash the Book made a stop in Sarnaghpyur to pay Spartak Aslanyan a visit.
+Aslanyan makes clay tonirs (a subterranean oven) using a process that probably hasn't changed much in centuries.
+And since tonirs play fundamental roles in making traditional lavash, we wanted to see how they're made.
 What we learned: you can do a whole lot with just a little.
 Click here for the whole story, photos, and video.